What is a payment facilitator?

 The merchant acquirer is the bank that hosts a company’s merchant account.
 This is the entity that collects funds for merchants and credits them to their accounts.

 While you would still need a business account, working with a PayFac lets you skip the processor application and start taking payments faster.
 This is because you’re onboarding with the PayFac, which already has a relationship with a processor.
-It also already has a relationship with a payment gateway or includes a gateway in its own stack.
+It also already has a relationship with a payment gateway or includes one in its own stack.

 How does a company become a payment facilitator?